Tramadol Addiction: Everything You Need to Know

 - Chill pills

 Yes, tramadol can be an addictive drug.
 Although it is highly effective for treating pain, it also comes with a host of risks such as dependence and addiction.
 Some people develop substance abuse problems after misusing tramadol and the risks for people who have previous substance use are even higher.

-When tramadol is taken in pill form by mouth, it can cause a euphoric, opioid-like high, similar to the high users feel when they abuse OxyContin.
+When tramadol is taken in pill form by mouth, it can cause a euphoric, opioid-like high, similar to the high users feel when they abuse OxyContin and other prescription opioid drugs.
 Tramadol can also enhance the user’s mood because it increases serotonin and norepinephrine levels in the brain.2

 Because of these pleasurable effects, tramadol users may repeatedly take large doses of the drug to feel the euphoric effects again, and gradually develop tolerance, dependence, and eventually, addiction.
 For most people, tramadol remains an effective way to manage pain for about six months.
 After that, the consistent use and misuse of the drug can lead to tolerance.

 The dangers of tramadol abuse and addiction are also reflected in these recent statistics from the Substance Abuse and Mental Health Services Administration (SAMHSA):

 - Emergency department visits involving tramadol misuse and abuse increased 250 percent from 2005 to 2011.

 - In 2011, there were an estimated 54,397 emergency department visits involving tramadol and 40 percent of them were attributed to misuse or abuse.